What to expect at a meeting:

 Background for many topic meetings derives from A.A. literature, such as Alcoholics Anonymous (Big Book), Twelve Steps and Twelve Traditions, As Bill Sees It, Daily Reflections, and from the A.A.
 Grapevine.

 These are the best meetings for medical students to attend.

 Speaker (S).
 One or more members selected beforehand “share,” as described in the Big Book, telling what they were like, what happened and what they are like now.

 Depending upon the group conscience for general guidelines, some groups prefer that members who speak have a minimum period of continuous sobriety.
 Speaker meetings often are “open” meetings.

-Newcomers (N).
+Newcomers (BE).
 Usually led by a group member who has been sober awhile, these are often question-and-answer sessions to help newcomers.
 Beginners meetings may also follow a discussion format, or focus on Steps One, Two, and Three.

 Eat and Speak (E/S)- Pot Luck and a speaker meeting